Dumfries Fountain Project

 On the 5th of December 1882, Provost Lennox unveiled the fountain which stands on Dumfries High Street.
 It was made by the Sun Foundry, Glasgow by George Smith and Co. and commemorates the supply of public drinking water to the town from nearby Lochrutton.
 The fountain is an important part of the social history of Dumfries, as the introduction of fresh water marked a turning point for following the devastating cholera epidemics of 1832 and 1848.

 The Fountain Restoration Group came together in 2017 with a vision to restore this iconic town centre structure.
-Led by the community and supported by members from Dumfries Partnership Action Group (DPAG) and The Stove Network working in partnership with Dumfries and Galloway Council, the group have established a plan to fully restore the fountain and upgrade the water treatment and pumping system.
-This will ensure that the fountain remains a ‘jewel in the crown‘ to be enjoyed by the Dumfries community and visitors alike for the next 100 years.
-As part of the Stove team, Kirsten Scott who has led the development of this project, is our Creative Engagement Lead.
+Led by Dumfries and Galloway Council and supported by members from Dumfries Partnership Action Group (DPAG) and The Stove Network, the group established a plan to fully restore the fountain and upgrade the water treatment and pumping system.
+As part of the Stove team, Kirsten Scott who led the development of this project, joined the team as our Creative Engagement Lead.

 Phase One of the restoration process took place in 2021 with support through the Scottish Government’s Town Centre Capital Fund, and enlisted the expertise of an award-winning industrial heritage conservation company to oversee the restoration.
 Additionally, the Holywood Trust supported a community engagement project to take place alongside the initial investigations and tendering process, led by The Stove Network.